Jenny Tonge, Baroness Tonge

-Jennifer Louise Tonge, Baroness Tonge (née Smith; born 19 February 1941) is a politician in the United Kingdom.
-She was Liberal Democrat Member of Parliament (MP) for Richmond Park in London from 1997 to 2005.
+Jennifer Louise Tonge, Baroness Tonge (née Smith; born 19 February 1941) is a British politician.
+She was Member of Parliament (MP) for Richmond Park from 1997 to 2005.
 In June 2005 she was made a life peer as Baroness Tonge, of Kew in the London Borough of Richmond upon Thames, which entitled her to a seat in the House of Lords.

-Critical of Israel and vocal in support of the Palestinian cause, controversial acts and comments led to accusations of anti-Semitism and to her eventual suspension from the Liberal Democrats group in the Lords in 2012, then her suspension and resignation from the party itself in October 2016.
+Critical of Israel and vocal in support of the Palestinian cause, controversial acts and comments led to accusations of antisemitism and to her eventual suspension from the Liberal Democrats group in the Lords in 2012, then her suspension and resignation from the party itself in October 2016.
 She sat as an independent in the Lords from 2012 until her retirement in 2021.

 Early life

 Born in Walsall, Staffordshire, her parents were both schoolteachers.
 She attended Dudley Girls High School from 1951 to 1959.
 She trained to be a doctor at University College Hospital, gaining an MB and BS in 1964.

 She is also MFFP (Membership of the Faculty of Family Planning and Reproductive Health Care of the RCOG).
 She holds an honorary FFFP.
 From 1968–78, she worked in General Practice and Family Planning.
 From 1980 to 1985, she worked as Senior Medical Officer in Women's Services in Ealing.
 She was a manager of Community Health Services in Ealing from 1992 to 1996.

 Tonge was a councillor in the London Borough of Richmond upon Thames from 1981 to 1990, and served as chair of the Social Services Committee.
 She stood as the Liberal Democrat candidate for the Richmond and Barnes constituency at the 1992 general election.
 It was considered to be the party's most winnable seat, but Tonge was not elected.